KKshitiz/Algorithm-Visualizer/README.md

 <br>

-__NOTE: Although efforts have been made to keep the color scheme of the elements intuitive enough, if you wish to check a particular you can look up the color reference provided for every algorithm__
+__NOTE: Although efforts have been made to keep the color scheme of the elements intuitive enough, if you wish to check a particular color you can look up the color reference provided for every algorithm__

 <br>